 The use of the Medicine Wheel, and it’s four compass points, in the spiritual and healing practice of the indigenous peoples of the western hemisphere of Earth stretches back at least 5000 years (Vulcan County, Alberta & Big Horn County, Wyoming1,5).
 The use of the Medicine Wheel probably extends back many thousands of years before that, into antiquity.
 This is actually the traditional and original “western medicine” – a knowledge and practice almost lost to those of us living today.
 Although some of the details of different tribes’ medicine wheels like the animal archetypes for each direction differ from North, to Central to South America, the major concepts appear similar.

 Each direction is associated with one of the four energetic bodies that make up the human energy field: the particle or physical world (the body), the realm of emotions and thoughts (the mind), the realm of myth (the soul), and the world of spirit (energy).
 In North America, the Lakota Sioux also associate each direction with the time of day, the time of year, and the time of life3.
 For many thousands of years the shamans of the Americas have used each direction of the Medicine Wheel as interdependent doorways to unique perceptual levels, or states, in order to recover an individual’s true essence, personal power, energy, and inner wisdom for healing.
 The Laika people, isolated in the Peruvian Andes Mountains, seem to have a well-preserved and undistorted record of the use and meaning of their Medicine Wheel2.
-Thus, their version is used in our Energy Medicine and Integrative Medicine practice.
+Thus, their version is central in our Earthkeeping, Integrative & Holistic Medicine practice.

 The EAST direction is the place of becoming.
 The archetype is the perspective of EAGLE3.
 In North America, the Lakota Sioux word for the East direction is Iwiyohiyanpata, and is associated with morning, spring, and childhood3.
 Eagles, with large powerful wings, soar high above mountains and valleys and yet with keen vision can spot fish in the water 2000 feet below.
 The ability of Eagle to see the big picture and the tiny pieces simultaneously teaches us to rise above the mundane battles that occupy our lives and gain the view from the heavens above the mountains and close to the Great Spirit.
 When we face a difficulty, the closer we can get to the level of Spirit, the less energy we need to effect change and the universe seems to conspire in our behalf.